powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 ## Configuration DSL

-As many of the powsybl tools scripts, this DSL is based on the groovy language.
-It is used to describe the general configuration of the solver and indicate which network items are to be monitored and controlled.
+As many of Powsybl tools scripts, this DSL is based on the groovy language.
+It describes the general configuration of the solver and indicates which network items have to be monitored and controlled.

 ### General parameters

 There is a lot of tunable parameters that will be briefly describe inline.
-Yet the most important one is the `computationType` which determine which kind of computation will be operated :
+Yet the most important one is the `computationType` which determines which kind of computation will be operated:
-- LF : the LOAD FLOW mode is a basic network flow simulation, production and consumption is fixed and Metrix returns the flow on the lines of the network.
+- LF : the LOAD FLOW mode is a basic network flow simulation, production and consumption are fixed and Metrix simulator returns the flow on the lines of the network.
-- OPF_WITHOUT_REDISPATCHING : in this mode, Metrix is allowed to use some actions (topological actions, use of pst, hvdc) to minimize constraints.
+- OPF_WITHOUT_REDISPATCHING : in this mode, Metrix simulator is allowed to use some actions (topological actions, use of phase tap changers, HVDC lines) to minimize constraints.
-- OPF : in OPTIMAL POWER FLOW, Metrix will leverage all available actions (that of the previous mode + generator and load dispatching) to minimize constraints at best cost.
+- OPF : in OPTIMAL POWER FLOW, Metrix simulator will leverage all available actions (that of the previous mode + generator and load dispatching) to minimize constraints at best cost.
 If no solution is found, the program will exit with error code 1.

 All parmaters are optional :
 ```groovy